martasobota/martazaryn.github.io/aboutme.md

 • Mensa member
 • Board member of Polish Green Roof Association (responsible for international communication)
 • Representative of Poland in the European Federation of Green Roofs and Walls Associations (organization representing industry e.g. in the European Commision)
-• Team leader and trainer in educational programs of creativity – Odyssey of the Mind and Destination Imagination; 1st award in Poland in 2006; attending an international tournament on the University of Tennessee in Knoxville, USA
+• Team leader and trainer in educational programms of creativity – Odyssey of the Mind and Destination Imagination; 1st award in Poland in 2006; attending an international tournament on the University of Tennessee in Knoxville, USA
 • Languages: English (B2), Spanish (A2)
 • Interests: Tibetan culture, genealogy, French and Italian cuisine